 Spoiler Alert: This post has some geeky sailing language.
 To help all you beginners we’ve put a glossary at the end of this post.
 (We’re nice like that.)

 The asymmetrical spinnaker is our favorite sail.
 It is used for sailing downwind and you wouldn’t want to sail a cat without one.
 So what is this fancy sail?
-It is a spinnaker designed to be deployed typically from a bow sprit or the windward bow of the boat.
-This is unlike the conventional spinnaker that is symmetrical in shape and sheets are attached to both clews of the sail and designed to be sailed when the wind direction is further aft.
+Continue reading “Learning to Sail: The Asymmetrical Spinnaker”

 Newport, R.I and The America’s Cup are forever linked, as Newport was the venue for over 50 years.
 The Newport Daily News still carries the news of the America’s Cup races as the cover story on the Sports page.
 I doubt many other US newspapers do.